Lukmon-ll/Group1hospitalproject/MVP_README.md

   - Creating a new entity (and creating associations to other entities)
   - Updating an entity (and updating associations to other entities)
   - Deleting an entity
+- Currently has CRUD for Parking schedules, will have views soon.
+-

 ### Future Development
 - Admin page
+- Pagination for parking schedule

 ### Contributing

+Ka Wing Chan
+Andrew Barker
+Gahee Choi
+Lukmon Lasisi